YanGiencke/biol217/day9.md

 ![Differential Expression](resources/Expression.png)

+Information about the csrA gene:
 1. Start Codon: ATG
 2. Stop Codon: TAA
-3. Length in Amino Acids: 61
+3. Length in Amino Acids: 61 (does not include stop codon)
+4. Shine-Dalgarno sequence (consensus AGGAGG at -7 to -4): AGGAG at -7
+5. Upsream gene: alaS (STM14_3413)
+6. Is the csrA gen translated?
+Yes, because the RIBO-Seq data covers the whole gene.